 This requirement may also be met by one of the following:

 a.
 Cumulative grade point average of 3.00 on last 30 hours of undergraduate coursework or graduate coursework, OR

-5. TOEFL for all applicants whose native language is not English: 550 minimum on the paper based test (PBT) or 80 minimum on the Internet based test (iBT).
+5. TOEFL (requirement only for applicants whose native language is not English): 550 minimum on the paper based test (PBT) or 80 minimum on the Internet based test (iBT).

 b.
 Successful completion of the Graduate Record Exam (GRE) administered by the Education Testing Service with the following corresponding scores on the corresponding sections:

 (i) Verbal Reasoning taken prior to 8/1/2011 - 450; or Verbal Reasoning taken after 8/1/2011 – 150.